Driving To Success: Jana’s Journey in Chemical Logistics

 “It’s the best decision I ever made,” she says.

 Industry trends show that plenty of women are taking Jana’s advice.
 Though male truck drivers still outnumber women by about 6 to 1, in recent decades, the number of women truckers in the U.S. went up by 68%.
 Jana thinks the best way to recruit more women truckers is for the industry to target women in their 40s and 50s whose children are grown, and who are looking for a way to spread their wings.
-Alternatively, there is a considerable number of women who love to drive, have an interest in travel, and are looking for a rewarding career with great pay and benefits.
+Alternatively, there are a considerable number of women who love to drive, have an interest in travel, and are looking for a rewarding career with great pay and benefits.

 Professional organizations like the non-profit Women in Trucking are a great resource for current and aspiring female truck drivers.